What Is Warm Outreach?

 - Downloading an eBook or whitepaper

-- Attending a webinar
+- Attending a webinar or event

 - Following or engaging with your brand on social media

-- Requesting a demo or pricing information
+- Asking for a demo or pricing details

-- Making a past purchase or inquiry
+- Making a previous purchase or inquiry

 Why Is Warm Outreach Important?